Mozer/wav2lip_extension/README.md

 ## News
+- 2023.12.24 - faster-whisper STT (speech recognition) is now support (CPU and GPU are both fast)
 - 2023.12.23 - XTTSv2 is now supported, it has amazing TTS quality
 - 2023.12.23 - Settings are now in GUI
 - 2023.11.22 - CPU inference is also very fast with caching!
 (1 second for a short answer, 15 seconds for 11 second long input audio)